Hiring outside EU

 An expert from a non-EU/EEA country has two options for obtaining the right to work in Estonia: registering for short-term employment or obtaining a residence permit for employment.

-If your new employee hasn’t yet arrived Estonia there are two main hiring schemes to consider:
+If your new employee hasn’t yet arrived in Estonia there are two main hiring schemes to consider:

-When hiring a foreign employee, you must usually pay a gross salary that is at least equal to the latest annual average wage in Estonia, as published by Statistics Estonia, multiplied by the coefficient 1.24 – 2 (in euros amounting to 1321,00 – 2130,00).
-These amounts remain applicable until June 16, 2016.
-The adjustment is made once a year in June.
+When hiring a foreign employee, you must usually pay a monthly gross salary that is at least equal to the latest annual average in Estonia, as published by Statistics Estonia (around 1291 euros in the 3rd quarter of 2018).

 If a residence permit is issued without compliance with salary requirements, the salary must be sufficient for an employee’s subsistence in Estonia.

-For more information consult with the Police and Boarder Guard.
+For more information consult with the Police and Border Guard Board.

-Hiring an employee for a short-term (up to six months)
+Hiring an employee for a short term (up to one year)

 As you are aware, the Estonian government encourages employers to attract qualified individuals from non-EU countries and is thus offering the short-term employment option.